 - Single Level Cells only hold a single bit (SLC – NAND Flash).
 This being the old school design of what makes NAND.
 It’s costly to use the old “one-bit to one-cell” method of storing and reading memory.

 - NAND is a logic-gate technology.
-This means it is the DNA of digital circuits.
+So that, it’s the DNA of digital circuits.
 It is only logical that it can read the bit by answering its presentation of zero, with a one.

 - As a single level cell, NAND Flash is as efficient as it can ever be.
-The technology has improved with MLC NAND Flash or multi level cells.
+And, the technology has improved with MLC NAND Flash or multi level cells.

 Multi Level Cells Hold More Bits.